stokori/stokori.us/content/pages/comms.md

 ###Digital Painting

 Standard pricing for a single full body digital painting of a character is $70.
 Portraits/bust shots run for around $40.
 Prices extrapolate from there based on the complexity of the design, detail of the background, and the number of characters.
-I accepted both visual and written descriptions for characters, and specialize in drawing complex scenes that let me take full advantage of color, light, and shadow.
+I accept both visual and written descriptions for characters, and specialize in drawing complex scenes that let me take full advantage of color, light, and shadow.

 ###Website Creation & Consulting